-- (1) Except as provided in the following paragraph, all "mass gatherings" of more than twenty (20) individuals are prohibited.
-"Mass gatherings" in which individuals gather in vehicles are permitted so long as the gathering is limited to one hundred (100) vehicles, no food or drinks are sold at the gathering, and all individuals remain in their vehicles. - (2) All businesses, houses of worship, and other non-profit entities may operate subject to the following occupancy limits and restrictions: - a.
-All "essential businesses," excluding those defined as a "retail space," may operate without occupancy limitations but must limit operations to only those absolutely necessary to carry out essential functions. - b.
-"Essential businesses" identified as a "retail space" may operate but may not exceed 50% of their maximum occupancy, as determined by the relevant fire marshal or fire department. - c.
-"Houses of worship" may operate but may not exceed 50% of their maximum occupancy, as determined by the relevant fire marshal or fire department. - d.
+(1) Except as provided in the following paragraph, all "mass gatherings" of more than twenty (20) individuals are prohibited.
+"Mass gatherings" in which individuals gather in vehicles are permitted so long as the gathering is limited to one hundred (100) vehicles, no food or drinks are sold at the gathering, and all individuals remain in their vehicles.

+(2) All businesses, houses of worship, and other non-profit entities may operate subject to the following occupancy limits and restrictions:

+a.
+All "essential businesses," excluding those defined as a "retail space," may operate without occupancy limitations but must limit operations to only those absolutely necessary to carry out essential functions.

+b.
+"Essential businesses" identified as a "retail space" may operate but may not exceed 50% of their maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department.

+c.
+"Houses of worship" may hold religious services, indoors or outdoors, or provide services through audiovisual means, but may not exceed 50% of their maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department.

+d.
 "Outdoor recreational facilities" may operate at 50% capacity unless specified otherwise in the pertinent CSP's, in which case the CSP's capacity limits are controlling.
+The indoor portions of "outdoor recreational facilities" must comply with the requirements contained in paragraph (2)h below unless specified otherwise in the pertinent CSP's.
 Notwithstanding any other provision herein, horseracing tracks are prohibited from having spectators.